MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 Here are some important considerations to keep in mind before you configure proxy settings:

-- Understand that proxy settings are separate for different components and features of Azure Stack HCI (`WinInet`,`WinHttp`, and environment variables).
+- Understand that proxy settings are separate for different components and features of Azure Stack HCI (`WinInet`,`WinHttp`, and `Environment Variables`).
 You must configure the proxy settings for all the required components and any other features that you plan on using.
 - Although each component has specific command parameters and proxy bypass list string requirements, we recommend keeping the same proxy configuration across the different component and features.
 - We don't support authenticated proxies using username and password due to security constraints.
 - If you're using SSL inspection in your proxy, you need to bypass the required Azure Stack HCI and its components (Arc Resource Bridge, Azure Kubernetes Service (AKS), etc.) outbound URLs.